yavuztas/java-spring-fundamentals/README.md

 }
 // and this conditional cases can go on...
 ```
-One of the proper solution to this problem is **Chain of Responsibility** pattern which is also a good example for design by extensions, can be achieved like the code below:
+One proper solution to this problem is **Chain of Responsibility** pattern which is also a good example for design by extensions, can be achieved like the code below:
 ```java
 // new modifier implementations can be easily added without touching the rest of the code modifiers.add(new LessModifier());